sdegutis/immaculatalibrary.com/app/model/movies/data/our-gods-brother/content.md

 ---
-title: 'Our God’s Brother'
+title: Our God’s Brother
-shortTitle: 'Our God’s Brother'
+shortTitle: Our God’s Brother
 subtitle: The Story of St. Albert Chmielowski
 year: '1997'
 ---